 Carbon Ions Radiation Therapy for Resectable or Borderline Resectable Pancreas Adenocarcinoma (PIOPPO)

-August 31, 2021 updated by: Francesca Valvo, CNAO National Center of Oncological Hadrontherapy
+February 11, 2025 updated by: Francesca Valvo, CNAO National Center of Oncological Hadrontherapy

-Phase II Clinical Study on Resectable or Borderline Resectable Pancreas Adenocarcinoma Preoperative Treatment With Chemotherapy and Carbon Ions Radiation Therapy (Hadrontherapy)
+Phase II Clinical Study on Resectable or Borderline Resectable Pancreas Adenocarcinoma Preoperative Treatment with Chemotherapy and Carbon Ions Radiation Therapy (hadrontherapy)

 Relapses free survival will be evaluated as efficacy of carbon ions radiation therapy released before surgery.